-From time to time and in the normal course of business, claims against the Group are received from customers and counterparties.
+From time to time and in the normal course of business the Group may receive certain claims from customers and counterparties.
 Management believes no material unaccrued losses will be incurred and accordingly no provision has been made in these consolidated financial statements.
+There was no claim pending against the Group at the reporting date.